eliseomartelli/eliseomartelli.it/_posts/2020-03-02-netflix-payments-home-assistant.md

 We're ready to deploy!
 Add your _new, and fresh baked_ Telegram bot to your sharing group.
-Your friend will be grateful for this simple and effective reminder 😇.
+Your friends will be grateful for this simple and effective reminder 😇.

 ___